 1 - The Electrical Equipment (Safety) Regulations 1994

-2 -The Gas Safety (Installation and Use) Regulations 1998
+4 -The Gas Safety (Installation and Use) (Amendment) Regulations 2018

 The above regulations were amended in 1993 and have set new levels of fire resistance for domestic upholstered furniture and furnishings.
 It is now an offence to ‘supply’ in the course of a business any furniture, which does not comply with the regulations.
 This includes supplying furniture as part of a let residential Property.
 The regulations apply to sofas, beds, bedheads, children’s furniture, garden furniture suitable for use in a dwelling, scatter cushions, and pillows, and other similar upholstered items.
 All furnished Property available for rental must contain furniture that complies with the regulations.
 Any additional or replacement furniture supplied must comply with the regulations.
 Any furniture manufactured after March 1990 is likely to comply but if the appropriate labels are not affixed to the furniture, compliance is in doubt and checks should be made with the manufacturer.
 By signing the Terms and Conditions the Client confirms that the Property complies with the above regulations.

 6 - Smoke Alarms and Carbon Monoxide Alarms 2015